esheldon/nsim/config/README.md

       n-dimensions may not be practical.
 Can we just look at the mean of some ellipticity parameters?

+- look at universality of s/n bias vs T_s2n in a maximum likelihood fit or expectation value.
+      - checked expectation value with priors and dev is quite far off the pattern.

+- LM
+    - run-gg01r05
+    - run-eg01r05
+    - run-dg03r06

 # some of these are old names from old shapesim stuff
 - nsim-eg01